-- 1654 Only one event is returned on each requested poll cycle and is acknowledged by the requestor on the - 1655 next command invocation.
-The eventIDToAcknowledge shall be set to 0x0000 when retrieving the first - 1656 unacknowledged event message (as determined by the terminus).
-This could be an event message - 1657 previously returned if that message was never acknowledged.
-The PLDM terminus shall return an - eventID greater than 0x0000 if an event is available; otherwise, eventID 0x0000 shall be returned to 1658 - 1659 indicate the terminus event queue is empty.
-The PLDM Event Receiver shall acknowledge reception of - 1660 the event by issuing the command again with the eventIDToAcknowledge set to the previously retrieved - eventID (from the PLDM terminus).
-The PLDM terminus shall remove the acknowledged event message 1661 - 1662 from its internal FIFO upon reception of the acknowledgement.
-The eventClass and eventData fields are - not present when the eventID field is set to 0x0000 or 0xFFFF or if the completionCode is not set to 1663 - SUCCESS.
-The recommended operation is for the PLDM Event Receiver to retrieve all messages from 1664 - 1665 the terminus (e.g., poll until the PLDM terminus returns an eventID equal to 0x0000).
-The PLDM terminus - 1666 may overwrite the oldest event message in its internal FIFO should events occur faster than the PLDM - Event Receiver polls and the FIFO fills up.
-1667 - 1668 In the event that the Event Receiver wishes to suspend polling while more events remain to be retrieved, - 1669 it may do so by issuing a final invocation of this command, with TransferOperationFlag set to - 1670 AcknowledgementOnly, to acknowledge the last event it has received and processed.
-The Event - 1671 Receiver may use this technique to stop polling for PLDM events in the case of asynchronous message - 1672 transfer (via PlatformEventMessage commands originated from the terminus). - 1673 If an event is sent in asynchronous mode and the terminus is switched to polling mode before the Event - 1674 Receiver acknowledges the event, then the terminus shall send the oldest event on the next polling - 1675 request unless the terminus overwrites the event. - 1676 The formatVersion field shall be fixed at 0x01 for this specification. - 1677 Figure 22 shows an example flow that demonstrates switching to polled event transfer to receive an - event with large event data.
-When the Event Receiver gets a pldmMessagePollEvent, this is a signal that 1678 - 1679 an event with a large amount of event data is next to be transferred.
-The Event Receiver then uses the - 1680 PollForPlatformEventMessage command with TransferOperationFlag set to GetFirstPart to initiate the - transfer.
-In response, the terminus supplies the first chunk of data along with a transfer handle for the 1681 - next portion and a transferFlag of Start, which indicates that this is the first chunk and there is at least one 1682 - 1683 more.
-The Event Receiver then retrieves the next chunk in the same fashion, using the - 1684 nextDataTransferHandle supplied in the previous response.
-So long as the response message - 1685 transferFlag field is set to Middle, the Event Receiver knows that more data is waiting to be retrieved, and - 1686 repeats this process using the most recently received nextDataTransferHandle to obtain the next data - 1687 chunk each time.
-Finally, when the transferFlag comes back as End, the Event Receiver knows the - 1688 transfer is complete and can verify the eventDataIntegrityChecksum against the reassembled event data. - 1689 Assuming the transfer was successful, the Event Receiver can now acknowledge receipt of the event and - 1690 switch back to asynchronous transfer of events by sending a final PollForPlatformEventMessage - command with TransferOperationFlag set to AcknowledgementOnly.
-1691
+Only one event is returned on each requested poll cycle and is acknowledged by the requestor on the next command invocation.
+When the Event Receiver is polling, the eventIDToAcknowledge shall be set to 0x0000 when retrieving the first unacknowledged event message (as determined by the PLDM terminus).
+This could be an event message previously returned if that message was never acknowledged.
+The PLDM terminus shall return an eventID greater than 0x0000 if an event is available; otherwise, eventID 0x0000 shall be returned to indicate the terminus event queue is empty.
+The PLDM Event Receiver shall acknowledge reception of the event by issuing the command again with the eventIDToAcknowledge set to the previously retrieved eventID (from the PLDM terminus).
+The PLDM terminus shall remove the acknowledged event message from its internal FIFO upon reception of the acknowledgement.
+The eventClass and eventData fields are not present when the eventID field is set to 0x0000 or 0xFFFF or if the completionCode is not set to SUCCESS.
+The recommended operation is for the PLDM Event Receiver to retrieve all messages from the terminus (e.g., poll until the PLDM terminus returns an eventID equal to 0x0000).
+The PLDM terminus may overwrite the oldest event message in its internal FIFO should events occur faster than the PLDM Event Receiver polls and the FIFO fills up.

+In the event that the Event Receiver wishes to suspend polling while more events remain to be retrieved, it may do so by issuing a final invocation of this command, with TransferOperationFlag set to AcknowledgementOnly, to acknowledge the last event it has received and processed.
+The Event Receiver may use this technique to stop polling for PLDM events in the case of asynchronous message transfer (via PlatformEventMessage commands originated from the terminus).

+1677 The formatVersion field shall be fixed at 0x01 for this specification.

+1678 Figure 22 shows an example flow that demonstrates switching to polled event transfer to receive an event 1679 with large event data.
+When the Event Receiver gets a pldmMessagePollEvent, this is a signal that an 1680 event with a large amount of event data is next to be transferred.
+The Event Receiver then uses the 1681 PollForPlatformEventMessage command with TransferOperationFlag set to GetFirstPart to initiate the 1682 transfer and the dataTransferHandle provided in the pldmMessagePollEvent.
+In response, the PLDM 1683 terminus supplies the first chunk of data along with a transfer handle for the next portion and a transferFlag of Start, which indicates that this is the first chunk and there is at least one more.
+The Event 1684 1685 Receiver then retrieves the next chunk in the same fashion, using the nextDataTransferHandle supplied in the previous response.
+So long as the response message transferFlag field is set to Middle, the Event 1686 Receiver knows that more data is waiting to be retrieved and repeats this process using the most recently 1687 1688 received nextDataTransferHandle to obtain the next data chunk each time.
+Finally, when the transferFlag 1689 comes back as End, the Event Receiver knows the transfer is complete and can verify the eventDataIntegrityChecksum against the reassembled event data.
+The eventID from the 1690 pldmMessagePollEvent should match the eventID returned from the PollForPlatformEventMessage 1691 1692 command.
+Assuming the transfer was successful, the Event Receiver can now acknowledge receipt of 1693 the event and switch back to asynchronous transfer of events by sending a final

+1694 PollForPlatformEventMessage command with TransferOperationFlag set to AcknowledgementOnly.

-Figure 22 - Switching from asynchronous eventing to poll for an event with large data
+Figure 22: Switching from asynchronous eventing to poll for an event with large data